2019 Caminos: Thesis Competition

 Applicants are encouraged to submit a defended thesis as well as apply for the Career Preparation Institute.

-The winners (1st, 2nd, and 3rd place) will be invited and sponsored to attend the 13th Annual AAHHE National Conference (March 8 - 10, 2018) in Irvine, California to present their theses and receive their award, as well as participate in a Career Preparation Institute.
+The winners (1st, 2nd, and 3rd place) will be invited and sponsored to attend the 14th Annual AAHHE National Conference (February 28 - March 2, 2019) in Costa Mesa, California to present their theses and receive their award, as well as participate in a Career Preparation Institute.
 Winners will receive a cash award in the following amounts; 1st place $1,500, second place $1,000, and third place $500.
 Conference registration costs and travel expenses within the continental United States, to include hotel room will also be paid for the winners.

 The grant Principal Investigator is Dr. T. Jaime Chahin, Professor and Dean of the College of Applied Arts, Texas State University.